datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 The first line of output shows the genome coordinates in our reference genome.
 The second line shows the reference genome sequence.
 The third line shows the consensus sequence determined from the sequence reads.
 A `.` indicates a match to the reference sequence, so we can see that the consensus from our sample matches the reference in most locations.
 That is good!
-If that wasn't the case, we should probably reconsider our choice of reference.
+If that was not the case, we should probably reconsider our choice of reference.

 Below the horizontal line, we can see all of the reads in our sample aligned with the reference genome.
 Only positions where the called base differs from the reference are shown.
 You can use the arrow keys on your keyboard